puls369ar/puls369ar/diary.md

   stabilizes the price and hence can't define what type of stablecoin are we dealing with.
 The decision was made to continue implement token's core functionality in Solana.

+# 29.10.2024
+[10:44] - I believe latest writing was deleted, but no worries I'll provide the whole update here.
+L3USD was created in Solana as a basic SPL Token together with it's metadata.
+After I was assigned to create not only L3USD as a token, but it's stabilizing mechanism too for lif3 blockchain.
+I successfully finished it for the Polygon Amoy testnet.
+DataPrice here is fetched from Chainlink which doesn't natively support lif3 blockchain, unless we create chainlink node ourselves and provide this information for lif3 blockchain.
+Currently waiting for team to figure out whether we have a WS protocol working in lif3 blockchain as it is neccessary to become a primary node.

 # 25.10.2024
 * [18:55] - Generally Finished UniswapV2 learning.
 Built and deployed L3USD SPL-TOKEN in Solana Amoy, Market and pools yet to create.